These ecosystems also contribute significantly to national economies through sectors such as tourism.

 A seven-step approach

-After testing these methods with the communities, we combined them in various ways.
+After testing these methods and importantly co-developing them and creating methods, with the communities, we combined them in various ways.
 Through the combinations, communities were able to communicate knowledge, feelings and feel confident in portraying ideas about resilience and the future.
 Using the raw material of the seascape to create coastscapes allowed senses to become unlocked.
 Memories, knowledge and ideas were able to come to the fore.
 Also handling material such as seawater, heightened the senses and brought everyone together in the space.
 It also made the group feel at ease.
 We sometimes used slides to record words in answer to questions but largely we turned to participatory video to record what people said about what they made, thereby further bypassing language difficulties and illiteracy.

 Overtime the methods became a seven-step approach and were highlighted in a co-created exhibition, newspaper and a short ‘how to do’ film.